yzdyhlp/zako.work/README.md

       zako:   <MNT_ZAKO>
       a:      <IP>                  # DNS records that conform to the specification.
 You can create records such as `a` `cname` `ns`, please open a pull request for updates and we will help you sync.
       ```

+> [!IMPORTANT]
+> If possible, please add NS records, otherwise you need open a new PR to this repository, this is cumbersome and time-consuming.

 4. Create a pull request to our repo.